 Q: I am 62 years of age and retired.
 I have recently commenced an account-based pension from my SMSF.
 Can I still make non-concessional contributions to that fund?

-A: I have divided your question into two parts.
+A: I have divided your question into three parts.

-- 2. Can an individual who has started a SMSF pension, make super contributions to that SMSF?
+- Can an individual who has started an SMSF pension, make super contributions to that SMSF?

 1. Can someone who is 62 years of age and retired, continue to make super contributions?

-2. Can an individual who has started a SMSF pension, make super contributions to that SMSF
+2. Can an individual who has started an SMSF pension, make super contributions to that SMSF

 The short answer is ‘yes’.
 If a self-managed super fund (SMSF) member is in retirement phase, for an SMSF to be able to accept super contributions, then a separate accumulation account MUST be opened (or remain open) within the SMSF to accept those super contributions.
-A pension account cannot accept super contributions.
+A retirement phase account cannot accept super contributions.

-Background: Your SMSF can have two distinct phases — accumulation phase and pension phase — that can operate concurrently or at separate times.
+Background: Your SMSF can have two distinct phases — accumulation phase and retirement phase — that can operate concurrently or at separate times.
 When you’re contributing to a super fund, those contributions are recorded in your member account and then invested in assets.
 In these circumstances, your member account is in accumulation phase.
 You may choose to make regular contributions to your accumulation account, or you can also have your account in accumulation phase even when you’re not making super contributions.
 I usually describe the accumulation phase as: “When you’re not taking a pension from a super account.”
 When you are withdrawing a pension (also known as an income stream) from a member account, then that account is in ‘pension phase’, although the more technical term now is ‘retirement phase’ (and indicates the earnings on pension assets are tax exempt).